chbatey/vagrant-wiremock-saboteur/README.md

 Vagrant VM with Wiremock and Saboteur
 =====================================

 Work in progress example of how to test network latecny and timeouts.
+The vagrant VM is complete, the cucumber tests are a WIP.

 ### Requirements
 * Vagrant